Locks Heath: Schools

-There are many junior schools including St.Johns School and Locks Heath Junior School where most of the Locks Heath infants pupils go to after they leave primary school, Hook-with-Warsash Junior School, Park Gate Primary School and Sarisbury Junior School.
-The only state secondary school is Brookfield Community School where an average 90% of pupils transfer to.
+There are many junior schools including St John’s School and Locks Heath Junior School where most of the Locks Heath infants pupils go to after they leave primary school, Hook-with-Warsash Junior School, Park Gate Primary School and Sarisbury Junior School.
+The only state secondary school is Brookfield Community School.

 Sport and leisure

 Locks Heath has a Non-League football club Locks Heath F.C. who play at Locks Heath Recreation ground on Warsash Road since 1894.
 They are currently playing in the Hampshire Premier League.

-Locks heath also has another football Club, called Locks Heath Lions for young people ages 5–18.

 Also in Locks Heath is a badminton club, bowls and tennis club.

 Locks Heath has one pub located within the Locks Heath Shopping Centre, called The Strawberry Tavern, previously known as The Lock Stock and Barrel.